 Laminate flooring is comprised most often of high density fiberboard with a photo layer on top that looks like wood.
 The ease of installation is similar to hardwoods and they are the most scratch and dent (impact resistant) when compared to solid or engineered hardwood floors.
 However, laminate floors do not have the longevity of hardwood floors and cannot be refinished at all.

 Vinyl floors are an extremely durable and economical choice.
 They offer great water protection and can either be installed in rolls that are 6 or 12-feet wide, or in planks and squares.
 Luxury vinyl tiles have quality prints on them to mimic the look of wood, tile, and a variety of colors.
 Vinyl can also be installed directly over most floors for a fast and simple installation.
+We chose Vinyl Tile for our Kitchen and could not be happier.
+See the installation and after here.

 Tile floors are great for rooms that have a tendency to get wet such as bathrooms, kitchens, laundry rooms, and basements.
 Tile floors usually require more floor prep and grouting than other flooring types.
 Tiles are also very scratch resistant but can be hard to replace if a tile is broken or chipped.
 However, tiles are very long lasting with little maintenance required depending on which type you choose.
 You can even get tile that looks like wood, stone or fabric.